aserto-dev/aserto-node/README.md

 - `instanceLabel`: instance label (_required_ if using hosted authorizer)
 - `authorizerApiKey`: API key for authorizer service (_required_ if using hosted authorizer)
 - `tenantId`: Aserto tenant ID (_required_ if using hosted authorizer)
-- `authorizerCertFile`: location on the filesystem of the CA certificate that signed the Aserto authorizer self-signed certificate.
+- `caFile`: location on the filesystem of the CA certificate that signed the Aserto authorizer self-signed certificate.
 See the "Certificates" section for more information.
 - `disableTlsValidation`: ignore TLS certificate validation when creating a TLS connection to the authorizer.
 Defaults to false.
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 - `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
 The authorizer will crack open the JWT and use that as the identity context.
 Defaults to `true`.